 - Toss & stir fry on the highest flame/heat for 2 to 3 mins until they are half done yet crunchy.
 Do not over cook the veggies.

-- Add cooked noodles, pepper and salt.
-Pour all the sauces around the sides of the wok/pan.
+- Add cooked noodles and black pepper.
+Pour the prepared sauce around the sides of the wok/pan.

 - Toss and stir fry for 2 mins.
+Taste test and add more salt or sauce to taste if want.
 Serve veg noodles hot or warm.

 - Soya sauce: Substitute soya sauce with tamari for a gluten-free option and coconut aminos for a soya-free option.
 If you want to avoid all of these you may add a star anise and strand of mace to the tempering just before garlic.
 This infuses some magical flavors to your noodles.